6 Practical Tips for Landlords Dealing with Troublesome Tenants

 5. Never argue with a tenant

-Engaging in arguments with troublesome tenants will never get you anywhere.
+Engaging in arguments with problematic tenants will never get you anywhere.
 It’s an argument you can’t win because they always think they’re right.
 You can cite the law all you want, but they always think they know better.

 Arguments also tend to escalate situations, even if you argue calmly while they’re yelling.
 Avoid verbally conversing with an angry tenant.
 From the moment they become upset, require all communication to be made in writing.
 Written communications will give you a paper trail in case you get sued, and it will prevent them from getting you to say something you might regret later.